otrv4/otrv4/otrv4.md

 Receiver Instance tag (INT)
   The instance tag of the intended recipient.

+Y Receiver's ECDH public key (POINT)
+  First part of the one-time use prekey value.

+B Receiver's DH public key (MPI)
+  Second part of the one-time use prekey value.
+The ephemeral public DH key.
+Note that even though this is in uppercase, this is NOT a POINT.

 Sender's User Profile (USER-PROF)
   As described in the section 'Creating a User Profile'.